-Indicator 1: Number of new permanent jobs
+Indicator 1: Number of new permanent full-time positions/jobs

-A new job that has been created as a result of the project, for which a permanent employment contract has been signed.
-The new position/job is expected to exist beyond the grant funding period and is not directly maintained or paid for using Jobs Fund grant funds.
+A new position/job that has been created because of the project.
+The job is expected to exist beyond the grant funding period.
+It is not maintained or paid for using Jobs Fund grant funds.

-Indicator 1.1: Number of new seasonal jobs
+Indicator 1.1: Number of new seasonal positions/jobs

-A new job that has been created as a result of the project, but it is seasonal (i.e. time spent in the position/job is not full time and the employee only works during specific periods/seasons/holidays).
-The opportunity is expected to exist for that period each season/year/holiday and is also expected to exist beyond the grant funding period.
+A new position/job that has been created because of the project, but it is seasonal (i.e., time spent in the position/job is not full-time and the employee only works during specific periods/seasons/holidays).
+The job is expected to exist for that period each season/year/holiday and is also expected to exist beyond the grant funding period.
+It is not directly maintained or paid for using Jobs Fund grant funds

-Indicator 1.2: Number of new fixed term jobs
+Indicator 1.2: Number of new fixed-term positions/jobs